yobukodori/script-menu/README.md

         })();
         ```
   1. Simply write the URL and you can execute the script.
   The add-on itself reads the script from the URL and executes the loaded code.
+  **[NOTE] If you want to access the variables/functions/objects, etc. created by the page script, specify wrapCodeInScriptTag in the //options section.**
         ```
         //js
         https://yobukodori.github.io/foo.js